 Special Education Expulsion Or Section 504 Expulsion

 You and your child have significant legal rights in these cases.
 However, it is critical to obtain a skilled attorney to protect those rights.
-Leigh Law Group attorneys have extensive experience representing students at manifestation hearings and assisting students and parents in navigating these complex hearings.
+The attorneys of Leigh Law Group have extensive experience representing students at manifestation hearings and assisting students and parents in navigating these complex hearings.
 We offer you and your child knowledgeable and cost-effective guidance through the challenges of expulsion.

 If students in special education programs or on Section 504 plans have a series of suspensions up to 10 days, they may be expelled.
-The determination of whether a student’s misconduct is related to his or her disability is slightly different for each plan:
+The determination of whether a student’s misconduct is related to their disability is slightly different for each plan:

-- IEP removals: The school, parents and other members of the student’s IEP team evaluate documentation and hear testimony to decide if the conduct in question was related to the child’s disability or whether the student’s conduct was a result of the failure to implement the IEP
+- IEP removals: The school, parents and other members of the student’s education program team evaluate documentation and hear testimony to decide if the conduct in question was related to the child’s disability or whether the student’s conduct was a result of the failure to implement the education program.

 What Happens At A Manifestation Hearing?

 A manifestation hearing must be held when a child is removed for more than 10 days from school in a school year for behavior.
 Manifestation hearings allow parents to offer evidence that:

 - The charge of misconduct is not supported by the facts.